Nonreciprocal heat transport in the Kitaev chiral spin liquid: Model

 The heat current and heat conductivities are calculated through the utilization of the Boltzmann transport equation.
 The heat current $\mathcal{J}$ and the heat conductivity $\kappa$ are described up to the second order as,

 where

 $v_{k_{X}n}$ represents the group velocity in the $X$ direction ($v_{k_{X}n}=\partial E_{k_{X}n}/{\partial k_{X}}$) and $n$ is the index of Majorana bands.
 The contributions from both the Majorana edge bands and the bulk are summed up in the second summation of Eq.~\eqref{eq:kappa}. $\Omega$ denotes the system size, $\Omega=N k_{\mathrm{mesh}}$, where $k_{\mathrm{mesh}}=1/N_{\mathrm{unit}}$.
 (A unit of length is a lattice constant.)
+It is important to note that the energy current is equivalent to the heat current, since the chemical potential of Majorana particles can be set to zero~\cite{Nasu2017}.
 We adopt the Boltzmann constant value $k_{\mathrm{B}}=1$, and $f$ represents Fermi distribution function, $f(E_{k_{X} n}) = (\exp(E_{k_{X}n}/T)+1)^{-1}$.
 Here, $\tau$ is the relaxation time.
 Assuming that backscattering of Majorana edge modes occurs mediated by the bulk excitations at finite temperature, we employ the relaxation time approximation and set $J\tau=1$.
 The second-order conductivity is nonlinear conductivity, which provides the nonreciprocal contribution.